provides benefits for members who entered the ADF between 1 October 1972 and 30 September 1991.

 Productivity

-We will pay Productivity Benefit to the member's MilitarySuper as an Ancillary member, or to their nominated rollover fund.
+We will pay Productivity Benefit to the member's MilitarySuper as an Ancillary member, or to their nominated fund.

 Surcharge